 Established in 1992 to promote bilateral relations between Korea and Australia.

 Find details of address, telephone and fax numbers for Australian embassies, high commissions, consulates and multilateral mission offices around the world.

 Index page with a fully searchable, hypertext-linked resource that includes treaty texts (Australian Treaty Series), indexes, status lists, and explanatory material.

-The Council for Australian-Arab Relations (CAAR) was established to strengthen ties between Australia and Arab countries.
+Established in January 2003 as an initiative to strengthen ties between Australia and Arab countries.

-The Council on Australia Latin America Relations (COALAR) was established to help increase relations between Australia and Latin America, with a particular emphasis on commercial issues.
+Established to help increase relations between Australia and Latin America, with a particular emphasis on commercial issues.

-Links to the Department's Portfolio Budget Statements 2013-2014.
+Links to the Department's portfolio budget statements.

 An International Driving Permit (IDP) is proof that you hold a valid driver licence in your home country.
 IDPs are issued through state and territory motoring clubs.
 This page on the Smartraveller site links to relevant IDP authorities in each state.

-Department of Foreign Affairs and Trade index page for information on international issues.
-Links to information on security, global cooperation, the environment and international and regional organisations.
+Provides information on Australia's international relations.
+Links to information on global security, global themes such as climate change and human rights, and international and regional organisations.

-All Australians travelling overseas should register with the Department of Foreign Affairs and Trade (DFAT) before travel.
+All Australians travelling overseas should register with the Department of Foreign Affairs and Trade before travel.
 Your registration information will help find you in an emergency.